basilhendroff/truenas-iocage-wordpress/README.md

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are:

 - JAIL_NAME: The name of the jail, defaults to `wordpress`.
 - POOL_PATH: The path for your data pool.
-It is set automatically if left blank.
+It is set automatically if left blank e.g. `/mnt/tank`.
-- WP_ROOT: The WordPress root, defaults to `/apps/wordpress`.
+- WP_ROOT: The WordPress root under $POOL_PATH, defaults to `/apps/wordpress`.
 WordPress data is stored under the root in sub-directories `files` and `db`.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.